top of page

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) classifies autism as a disorder requiring treatment or "fixing."
 Many outdated treatment practices stem from this perspective.

-In reality, autism is a chronic condition with no cure.
+In reality, autism is chronic with no cure.
 Autistic individuals do not need to be fixed or cured.

-Moreover, many autistic people prefer to refer to autism as a difference or neurodivergent condition rather than a disorder.
-Neurodivergent conditions lead individuals to navigate the world differently.
+Moreover, many autistic people prefer to refer to autism as a difference or neurodivergence rather than a disorder.
+Neurodivergence lead individuals to navigate the world differently.

 A study involving 7,000 autistic individuals indicated that approximately 90% of autistic people prefer identity-first language.
 These individuals prefer to be identified as ‘autistic’ rather than ‘a person with autism,’ viewing autism as an integral aspect of their identity.

-Using an identity-first model signifies that autism is not a condition needing a cure but rather that society should strive for greater acceptance of autism and neurodivergent conditions.
+Using an identity-first model signifies that autism is not a condition needing a cure but rather that society should strive for greater acceptance of autism and neurodivergence.

 To achieve this, we must remove the barriers that hinder neurodivergent individuals from participating fully in society.